Kannan Rajarathinam: Writing

-Kannan has contributed opinion pieces to The Hindu, Times of India, The News Minute, and Hindustan Times, covering Indian politics and international affairs.
+Kannan has contributed opinion essays to The Hindu, Times of India, The News Minute, and Hindustan Times, covering Indian politics and international affairs.

 His first book, Anna: The Life and Times of C.N.
 Annadurai (2010), was published by Penguin Random House.
 It was followed by MGR: A Life (2017), a critical biography of actor-turned-politician M. G. Ramachandran.
 In 2024, he authored The DMK Years, analyzing the history of the Dravida Munnetra Kazhagam political party.